Fire Safety Inspections Program

 - Spray Booths

 Pitt Meadows Fire & Rescue conducts routine inspections of all public buildings on an annual, once or twice a year basis.
-To book a non-scheduled inspection, please contact, Assistant Chief Brad Perrie at (604) 465-2401.
+To book a non-scheduled inspection, please contact, Deputy Chief Brad Perrie at (604) 465-2412.

 All technicians performing inspections, testing or maintenance of fire safety equipment or systems must be certified under the Applied Science Technologists and Technicians Act of BC.